 - ▶ Check the modules for damage.
-Do not mount/use damaged parts. - ► Ensure that there is sufficient room for the robot arm to move freely.
-There must be no obstacles in the working area. - ▶ If the robot is combined with other machinery in a system, make sure that the other machinery cannot damage the robot. - ► Ensure that suitable protection devices are installed.
-The protection devices must stop the robot's movement within the danger zone. - ▶ Protection devices (emergency stop, safety stop) must be connected only to safety-critical interfaces and must be designed to be redundant.
+Do not mount/use damaged parts. - ▶ No obstacles are allowed in the working area!
+Ensure that the robot arm can move without collisions. - ▶ If the robot is combined with other machinery in a system, make sure that the other machinery cannot damage the robot. - ► Ensure that suitable protection devices are installed that stop the robot's movement within the danger zone. - ▶ Protection devices (emergency stop, safety stop) must be connected only to safety-critical interfaces and must be designed to be redundant.